 Package the Item:

-I want to emphasize again, 4-5 inches thick bubble wrap all the way around an item.
-A couple turns of bubble wrap WILL NOT DO ANYTHING!!
+To emphasize again, 4-5 inches thick bubble wrap all the way around an item.
+A couple turns of bubble wrap WILL NOT provide adequate protection!

-- Fit the wrapped item snugly in a strong cardboard box.
-Back fill with Styrofoam peanuts if necessary to keep the item snug.
+- Fit the wrapped item snugly in a strong cardboard box, including a packing list if there are multiple small items such as keys, pendulums, etc. Back fill with foam (not Styrofoam) peanuts or, preferably, paper packing material (not newspaper and please, not sheet Styrofoam) if necessary to keep the item snug.
 Seal box with clear adhesive shipping tape.
 Use plenty of tape on all seams.

-- Take the boxed item to a shipping store, such as a FedEx or UPS store, and have them box it again, with Styrofoam peanut fill between the two boxes (here stiff crumbled paper can be used if preferred), maybe 2 inches all the way around.
+- Take the boxed item to a shipping store, such as a FedEx or UPS store, and have them box it again, with crumbled packing paper (preferred) or foam peanut fill (very much not preferred) between the two boxes maybe 2 inches all the way around.
 Inspect it to make sure it is securely taped shut, all around.

-- Ship the item ground to save cost.
+- Ship the item via ground service to save cost.
 It is only 3-4 days transit to most parts of the US with most services.
-USPS offers Priority service for a very reasonable rate (on smaller items), which gets items there in 3 days or so.
-We routinely ship our battery products this way, with good results.

-- For large, expensive items, consider alternatives that give you tracking service.
+- For large, expensive items, consider insurance and a service with tracking service.
 We like this because if something goes wrong, you’ll know where to start looking.
 See below for more information.

 - Ship insured, for your own peace of mind.
 But don’t blame the shipping company if you didn’t pack it according to the above.
 Insuring an item is NOT a substitute for thorough packing.
 Trust us, trying to file a claim and getting reimbursed for damaged item is a serious pain that you want to avoid every way you can.